gruber-sciencelab/MAPP/README.md

 ### Step 4.
 Run the pipeline

 There are several ways to start the pipeline, depending on the following options:
-* *local run* vs. *compute cluster supported run*.
+* ***local run* vs. *high performance compute cluster supported run***.
 The *local run* initiates the workflow on a local machine, like a strong notebook or a head node of a compute cluster.
 We recommend for a *local run* on real RNA-seq data a minimum of 16 cores and 100 GB of RAM.
 However, the actual required recourses depend of course on the actually analysed numbers of samples and the size of each sample.
-The *compute cluster supported run* will submit many of the Snakemake rules as a separate job to a compute node on a high performance compute cluster, so that there is little workload on the head node.
+The *high performance compute cluster supported run* will submit many of the Snakemake rules as a separate job to a compute node on a high performance compute cluster, so that there is little workload on the head node.
 We have tested MAPP on a compute cluster with a SLURM workload manager.
-* Conda environments vs. Singularity containers.
+* ***Conda environments* vs. *Singularity containers***.
 Technology which should be utilized to ensure reproducibility of the analyses.
-The former selection is tied to building a dedicated Conda environment for each Snakemake rule in the workflow.
-The latter implies pulling Docker images from online servers and converting them to [Singularity] images - all rules will be executed within.
-This option requires *Singularity* to be installed on the local machine (and the cluster, if specified).
+Using *Conda environments* is tied to building a dedicated *Conda* environment for each Snakemake rule in the MAPP workflow.
+Using *Singularity containers* implies pulling Docker images from online servers and converting them to [Singularity] images - all rules will be executed within.
+This option requires *Singularity* to be installed on the local machine (and the high performance compute cluster, if specified).

 All of these options are encapsulated in distinct [Snakemake profiles](https://github.com/Snakemake-Profiles/doc).
-Users who would like to execute MAPP on computational clusters with a queuing engine different than SLURM are encouraged to build their own profiles, give us a feedback and we would happily include new configuration settings into this repository!
+Users who would like to execute MAPP on high performance compute clusters with a scheduler (workload manager) different to SLURM are encouraged to build their own profiles, give us a feedback and we would happily include new configuration settings into this repository!

-In order to execute MAPP please run the master script with proper flags, as presented below:
+In order to execute MAPP please run the MAPP master script `execution/run.sh` with proper flags (see the options below).
+Examples for running the MAPP master script are provided below the flag descriptions.

 ```
-This is the main script to call the MAPP workflow.
-Available options:
+Available options (flags):

   -c/--configfile {XXX} (REQUIRED)
   Path to the snakemake config file.